 - Charles Manson goes on trial for the Sharon Tate murders.

-- World War II: Battle of Saipan: The United States invades Saipan, capital of Japan's South Seas Mandate.
+- World War II: The United States invades Saipan, capital of Japan's South Seas Mandate.

 - In the Saskatchewan general election, the CCF, led by Tommy Douglas, is elected and forms the first socialist government in North America.